Hydrospheredata/mist/docs/src/main/tut/use-cases/reactive.md

 ```

 ### (4/6) Deploying a job
-Compile and copy the job binary file into local directory mounted to the Mist docker container or HDFS.
+Compile and copy the job binary file into local directory mounted to the Mist docker container.

 ```
 sbt clean package